Choi Ki-sang: Political career

 Choi ran for the Democratic Party of Korea in Seoul Geumcheon in the 2020 South Korean legislative election, winning the election with 64,735 votes, and a majority of 49.63%.
 Until May 2021 he served as deputy chairman of the policy committee within the party, and from May 2021 until October 2022 he served as standing vice chairman of the policy committee.
 He currently serves as head of the Ethics Inspection Team, and as deputy floor leader of the Democratic Party (law).

 He is also currently a member of the Special Committee on Budget and Accounts, and member of the Legislation and Judiciary Committee.

-In early 2021, Choi took part in the Gyeonggi-do Basic Housing Debate held by the Gyeonggi Housing and Communities Corporation.

 In late 2022, Choi announced a bill to support the relocation of a military base in the centre of the constituency.
 Later, Choi also announced an initiative to amend the Public Official Election Act, to alleviate excessive restrictions on people's freedom of political expression.